H&Co. Culture Courses

 A four-week course that takes a journey into the ways that contemporary visual media, like film and TV, explore our relationship with digital technology.
 The arts are a major location for the exploration of what it means to be human, and television and cinema in particularly express a wide variety of opinions and ideas about the complex issues related to digital technology and the human condition.

 Digital Disruptions: Theology in the Age of Algorithms

 A four-week course in which we will explore a wide variety of issues related to faith and technology.
 The world is both changed and changing through immersion and engagement with technology.
 Digital culture is the new condition that religion finds itself in.
 This new condition requires new approaches and innovative theological conversations and responses.

 GET READY FOR LOVE: A journey into the creative, theological world of Nick Cave

 A 4-week exploration of the music, writing and creativity of Nick Cave, examining his inspirations, preoccupations and creative trajectories.
 Cave is one of rock music’s most literary and provocative artists whose live performances with his band, the Bad Seeds, are prime examples of the transcendent power of music.
 Join us as we as we look at Cave's explorations into the religious and the theological; The perverse and the the pure, the holy and the transgressive, as they live side by side in a rich creative and deeply theological stew.

 Solitude: Life Lessons for an Isolated World

-In this 4-week course we will be examining the difference between solitude and loneliness and explore techniques and ideas for enhancing our understanding and practice of solitude and offer ways to carry that understanding into our post-isolation lives.
+In this 4-hour course, designed for our current time of pandemic and beyond, we will be examining the difference between solitude and loneliness and explore techniques and ideas for enhancing our understanding and practice of solitude and offer ways to carry that understanding into our post-isolation lives.
 Join us as we take some time to look deeper at a brief history of solitude, the difference between various emotions produced, the bliss of solitude and productive solitude.